Pantoofle/Dense-ExternalMemory/README.md

+# NOT STABLE YET.
+WAIT FOR DEV TO BE RELEASED AS MASTER

 # MemEx-LSTM
 Neural Network with LSTM structure and external memory.
 Goal is to study the use of memory for NN facing complex tasks